spestana/goes-ortho/README.rst

 ----

 The latest generation of geostationary-orbiting weather satellites make frequent observations (5-60 min) in the visible and IR wavelengths at moderate resolutions (500-~2000m) (GOES-16/17 ABI, Himawari 8/9 AHI).
 This lends themselves to be used to fill temporal gaps between ~12-hour repeat observations by polar-orbiting spacecraft (Aqua/Terra MODIS, SNPP VIIRS, etc).
 However, their geostationary orbits mean that outside of their sub-satellite-point on the equator, all other view angles are off-nadir, and due to the Earth's curvature in view, actual pixel sizes increase to >6 km towards the planet's limb.

 Additionally, when viewing complex terrain such as the mountains of western CONUS, parallax affects the apparent position of the variable topography.
-Some portions of the ground suface may even become obscured from view completely by surrounding steep terrain with poleward-facing aspects (north-facing aspects in the Northern Hemisphere, south-facing aspects in the Southern Hemisphere).
+Some portions of the ground surface may even become obscured from view completely by surrounding steep terrain with poleward-facing aspects (north-facing aspects in the Northern Hemisphere, south-facing aspects in the Southern Hemisphere).

 Before using observations from these instruments for observing the land surface over mountains, orthorectification is needed to try and account for the off-nadir view angles and topographic effects in the geostationary satellite imagery.

 The terrain parallax is especially visually apparent when flipping between GOES-East and GOES-West views of a mountain range like the Sierra Nevada here: